 Although the replica will not lose any of the updates, a significant lag can cause a failover to take longer if the primary fails.
 If the replication lag becomes too high, then Google’s SLA will no longer be valid, so it’s important to address this issue.

 To make sure you’ll know when replication lag occurs, you can set up an alert.
-You just need to configure Stackdriver to monitor the seconds_behind_master metric.
+You just need to configure Cloud Monitoring to monitor the replica_lag and network_lag metrics.

 When replication lag is caused by a temporary spike in database updates, the replica will eventually catch up, and you don’t need to take any action.
-If the lag is continually high, then you could try recreating the replica.
-If that doesn’t work, then you may need to add RAM and disk to the replica.
-If that still doesn’t solve the problem, then you’ll likely have to shard your database into multiple instances to spread out the load.
+If the lag is continually high, then you could try optimizing queries.
+If that doesn’t solve the problem, then you may need to shard your database into multiple instances to spread out the load.

 And that’s it for Cloud SQL configuration.